-Global and International Studies, University of Salamanca Graduate School
+Global and International Studies, University of Salamanca Graduate Program

 In the very near future more than half of new jobs in the US will be connected to the global economy.
 In the EU, emerging jobs opportunities are increasingly attached to international markets and political alliances.
 In developing regions, a majority of new jobs will be linked to foreign investment, global commerce, international negotiation, and multinational corporations.
 Worldwide, conflict resolution and security affect business, states, NGOs and private citizens.

 Our Think Tank offers hands-on professional development assistance to our program as well as access to networks of experts in your chosen field of specialization.
-In addition, our Global Internship Program offers students a wide array of internships and job opportunities in Madrid, and/or Washington D.C.
+In addition, our Global Internship Program offers students a wide array of internships and job opportunities in Madrid, other European capitals and/or Washington D.C.